MichCest/react-boilerplate-tutorial/README.md

 # Building a React Boilerplate App from scratch

+**This full tutorial with commentary is available on [Medium](https://medium.com/@mcestone/building-a-react-boilerplate-app-from-scratch-f604e443fffd).**

 [create-react-app](https://create-react-app.de) is a simple way to setup an entire app by running a single command.
 While this is a great way to create an app quickly, you are left without full understanding of your project and may have difficulty customizing your build.
 In this tutorial we will be building a boilerplate React project from scratch without using [create-react-app](https://create-react-app.dev/).
 This is great experience for any React developer to understand what is going on behind the scenes of their project.